tarwn/lessthandot-hugo/blogs/content/posts/2016-10-24-easier-boundary-testing-keep-parsevalidationformat-rules-out-of-your-html-view.md

 That's true, it isn't.
 And since we already put some thought into our abstraction of the user input logic, it's possible this won't catch any errors that a unit test would miss.
 On the other hand, had we included the validation and formatting as attributes in the HTML, not only would we have a lot of duplication of effort, this would have required us to pull out our UI automation frameworks, with all the performance and ongoing maintenance costs that assumes.
 Instead, we can implement boundary testing fairly cheaply even if we thin it might be overkill, and let it run with our unit test suite at unit test speeds.
 The only gap that real user inputs would add, at far higher cost, is whether we had bound the UI component correctly to the input behind the scenes, which feels like another class of problem which would have effect reaching far beyond boundary conditions and probably [should be tested on it's own][4].

- [1]: /index.php/webdev/mvvm-validation-with-knockoutjs-dont-put-it-in-the-viewhtml/ "MVVM Validation with KnockoutJS – Don’t put it in the View/HTML"
+ [1]: /index.php/webdev/mvvm-validation-with-knockoutjs-dont-put-it-in-the-viewhtml/ "MVVM Validation with KnockoutJS – Don't put it in the View/HTML"
  [2]: https://github.com/tarwn/Blog_KnockoutMVVMPatterns/tree/master/validationWithTests
  [3]: http://knockoutjs.com/
  [4]: /index.php/webdev/using-selenium-for-view-testing-with-knockout-and-requirejs/ "Using Selenium for View testing with knockout and RequireJS"